MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-fs/operations/Manage-SSL-Protocols-in-AD-FS.md

 ## TLS/SSL, Schannel, and cipher suites in AD FS

-The Transport Layer Security (TLS) and Secure Sockets Layer (SSL) are protocols that provide for secure communications.
+The Transport Layer Security (TLS) protocol provides for encrypted secure communications over the network.
+The Secure Sockets Layer (SSL) protocol encrypts sensitive data exchanges transmitted between a web server and a web browser similar to TLS.
 Active Directory Federation Services (AD FS) uses these protocols for communications.
 Today, several versions of these protocols exist.

 Security Channel (Schannel) is a Security Support Provider (SSP) that implements the SSL, TLS, and DTLS internet standard authentication protocols.
 The Security Support Provider Interface (SSPI) is an API used by Windows systems to perform security-related functions including authentication.
-The SSPI functions as a common interface to several Security Support Providers (SSPs), including the Schannel SSP.
+The SSPI functions as a common interface to several SSPs, including the Schannel SSP.

 A cipher suite is a set of cryptographic algorithms.
 The Schannel SSP implementation of the TLS/SSL protocols uses algorithms from a cipher suite to create keys and encrypt information.
 A cipher suite specifies one algorithm for each of the following tasks: